 All of this activity points to the conclusion that, as the metaverse comes closer to reality, more and more brands will launch NFTs to fit inside that world.

 The advance in AR suggests that health services and quality of life can be improved by its implementation in that field.

-The decreased close contact between patients and medical professionals means there is a perfect space for AR to fill in.
+The decreased close contact between patients and medical professionals means AR has a perfect space to fill in.
 Today, the spread of telesurgery applications to improve patient support is possible thanks to AR.

-AR is also used to educate patients and staff, simulating surgeries and diseases to enhance treatments.
+AR also educates patients and staff, simulating surgeries and diseases to enhance treatments.

 AR is not only the playground of big nosiness.
 Even smaller businesses on eCommerce platforms like Shopify can create AR product previews.
 Shopify introduced an AR feature in 2018 and has recently started to push further into AR integration.